Learning Outcomes

 This article has covered the following key knowledge points:

-- The statutory formalities for a valid will under the Wills Act 1837.
+- The statutory formalities for a valid will under the Wills Act 1837, and the significance of attestation clauses.

-- The test for testamentary capacity and the requirement for intention.
+- The test for testamentary capacity and the requirement for intention and knowledge and approval; undue influence and rectification in outline.

-- The roles and duties of personal representatives (executors and administrators).
+- The roles and duties of personal representatives (executors and administrators), including the statutory duty of care (Trustee Act 2000) and fiduciary obligations.

-- The main steps in estate administration: collecting assets, obtaining a grant, paying debts and taxes, and distributing the estate.
+- The main steps in estate administration: collecting assets (including property passing outside the will), obtaining the appropriate grant, funding and paying debts and taxes, and distributing by assent and appropriation.

-- The consequences of invalid wills and intestacy.
+- The consequences of invalid wills and intestacy, including partial intestacy, survivorship, and commorientes.

 Key Terms and Concepts